Kiwirish/Image-Editor-Program/README.md

 Use scrolling and the shift key to pan around the image, or if you're using a trackpad, you can use two-finger panning.
 You can zoom in and out by holding `CTRL` and scrolling.

-Image operations, like filters, colour adjustments, and transformations can be applied to your image, by clicking them in the menu bar.
-You can undo and redo operations by clicking the corosponding buttons in the toolbar, or by using `CTRL`+`Z` and `CTRL`+`Y` respectively.
+Image operations like filters, colour adjustments, and transformations can be applied to your image, by clicking them in the menu bar.
+You can undo and redo operations by clicking the corosponding buttons in the toolbar, or by using `CTRL`+`Z` and `CTRL`+`Y`.

+You can draw shapes onto images in Andie by using the shapes tools.
+Click to select the line, rectangle or elipse tool in the toolbar, and drag to draw onto your image.
+You can hold `SHIFT` to have these shapes maintain their ratios, and `CTRL` to have them scale from the start of your drag.

+To change the active fill color, stroke color, or stroke width, just click the corrosponding button in the toolbar.

+Switch to the select tool to select regions of the image, also by dragging.
+Once a region has been selected, press the crop button to crop your image.

+If you want to save a sequence of operations for later use, use the macros menu to record a macro, apply the desired operations, finish your recording, and save the resulting macro file to your computer.
+To reapply the recorded operations, use `Macros` > `Apply a Macro`.

+Andie is a **Non-Destructive** image editor, so any operations you make will be stored alongside the image when you saved, and the image itself will be left untouched.
+If you want to export your modifications to a new image, use the export menu by going to `File` > `Export`.
+Select a format, and save your new image.

 Change Andie's language by selecting `Language`

+__A note about keyboard shortcuts: While the above guide mentions keyboard shortcuts involving `CTRL`, these shortcuts will instead be mapped to `COMMAND` if Andie is running on MacOS, as this is generally what Mac users would expect__

 ---
 ## Docs